oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 Also, this algorithm relies on all participants publishing their Entity Configuration information at a well-known location, as specified in [@!OpenID.Federation, section 9].
 However, this profile references an alternative way of publishing Entity Configuration (see (#hosted_entity_configurations) below), that requires a chain building algorithm starting with a Trust Anchor instead of the bottom-up approach specified in [@!OpenID.Federation, section 10].

 Therefore, it is **RECOMMENDED** that Entities compliant with this profile use a Federation Resolver in order to resolve metadata and trust for peer Entities.
-A Federation Resolver is an Entity within the federation that provides a `federation_resolve_endpoint` as specified in Sections [@!OpenID.Federation, 5.1.1] and [@!OpenID.Federation, 8.3] of [@!OpenID.Federation].
+A Federation Resolver is a Federation Service Entity within the federation that provides a `federation_resolve_endpoint` as specified in Sections [@!OpenID.Federation, 5.1.1] and [@!OpenID.Federation, 8.3] of [@!OpenID.Federation].

 A Trust Anchor adhering to this profile **MUST** ensure the availability of at least one Federation Resolver compliant with the requirements stated in this profile.
 This resolver **MUST** support resolving for the given Trust Anchor.
 It is **RECOMMENDED** that the resolver is provided as part of the Trust Anchor itself.